 Outside the body, lemon juice is acidic (pH is below 7).
 This is a non-issue.
 Everyone knows this.
 It’s a citrus fruit.

-Inside the body however, when lemon juice has been fully metabolized and its minerals are dissociated in the bloodstream, its effect is alkalizing and therefore raises the pH of the blood (pH above 7 is alkaline).
+Inside the body however, when lemon juice has been fully metabolized and its minerals are dissociated in the bloodstream, its effect is alkalizing and therefore raises the pH of the body (pH above 7 is alkaline).
 Please notice the difference.

-Why is it important for blood and body tissue to be alkaline rather than acidic?
+Why is it important for body tissue to be alkaline rather than acidic?
 Well, for chemistry enthusiasts, we know that in long-term acidic environments, normal cell structure and function are damaged.
 The exception to this is the stomach, where the hydrochloric acid secreted there is intended to aid in cellular digestion of food.
 But even the stomach is internally lined with special cells to prevent the acid from burning through the stomach’s layers, which is a condition otherwise known as “gastritis” or stomach ulcer.

 Similar to the food we eat, human tissue – muscles, organs, fascia, cells and blood simply break down faster in acidic conditions.
 The only difference however, is that ingested food becomes fuel for life in its metabolized state whereas broken down tissue dies and becomes toxic waste.

 How does the body become acidic?
-Through unbalanced diets too rich in acid-producing foods, repressed or unexpressed negative emotions, persistent negative subconscious thought patterns, and overall wear and tear in human body functions.
+Through unbalanced diets too rich in acid-producing or inflammatory foods, repressed or unexpressed negative emotions, persistent negative subconscious thought patterns, and overall wear and tear in human body functions.